-Produced by all cells of the body, Ubiquinol is key to the production of energy,† and especially important in working muscles such as the heart.1 Ubiquinol is the reduced form of coenzyme Q10, and is the preferred form in the body.
-It is reduced in people over 30 and in those with chronic diseases, including heart problems.
-Coenzyme Q10 can be found in foods, but only in very small amounts, so supplementation with Ubiquinol can be an important boost for heart health.
+Produced by all cells of the body, Ubiquinol is key to the production of energy,† and especially important in working muscles such as the heart.1 Ubiquinol is the reduced, active form of coenzyme Q10, and is the preferred form in the body.
+Aging, certain health conditions and the use of statin drugs can result in reduced levels of Ubiquinol in the body.
+Coenzyme Q10 can be found in foods, but only in very small amounts, so supplementation with Ubiquinol is important for heart health.

 L-Carnitine is an amino acid whose function is to transport fats into cells so that they can be burned for energy.
 So it may not be a surprise to learn that the organ with the highest concentration of carnitine is the heart.
-The body can make carnitine, but only if it has enough of the vitamin and amino acid building blocks.
-And some people simply cannot make enough carnitine or have low levels because of heart problems.
+The body can make carnitine, but only if it has enough of the right nutrients and amino acid building blocks.
+And some people simply cannot make enough carnitine or have low levels because of heart or other health conditions.

 Cocoa has high levels of specific flavanols, in particular (-)-epicatechin, that help to maintain healthy arteries and circulation.†3 However, since the flavanols are very fragile, the cocoa has to be prepared in such a way as to preserve them.
 If not, even your high % cacao chocolate won't afford you the most benefits.
 Look for cocoa powders or extracts that are made with low temperatures or other patented processes to keep the flavanols intact.

 Pomegranate contains a unique compound called punicalagin, an ellagitannin named after the Latin designation for pomegranate, Punica granada.
-Its high antioxidant activity inhibits LDL oxidation, which is a first step in the development of atherosclerosis, or arterial plaque.†4 To get the heart health benefits, look for a supplement that is standardized for ellagitannins rather than ellagic acid, which is useful for other benefits, but not necessarily for the heart.
+Its high antioxidant activity has been shown to inhibit LDL oxidation.†4 When looking for a pomegranate product, look for a supplement that is standardized for ellagitannins rather than ellagic acid, which is useful for other benefits, but not necessarily for the heart.

 The cell walls of oats contain the soluble fiber beta-glucan – its what makes the oatmeal slide down so well.
-Turns out that that viscosity is linked to its ability to help maintain healthy cholesterol levels.†6 Oat beta glucan is one of the few compounds that has been awarded a health claim by the FDA stating that 3 g daily should be taken to reduce plasma cholesterol levels and risk of heart disease.
+Turns out that that viscosity is linked to its ability to help maintain healthy cholesterol levels.6 Oat beta glucan is one of the few compounds that has been awarded a health claim by the FDA stating that, as part of a diet low in saturated fat and cholesterol, 3 g daily may lower cholesterol levels and reduce the risk of heart disease.

 - Beamer WM and Deamer DW.
 Energy from Chemical Bonds: The aerobic mode.
 In: The World of the Cell, 2nd Ed., The Benjamin Cummings Publishing Company, Inc, Redwood City , CA., pps.
 275-313.